bluz71/bluz71.github.io/_posts/2017-06-04-a-few-vim-tmux-mappings.md

 combination.

 The default *tmux* prefix is `Ctrl-b`.
-That is an awkward combination to type with one hand, hence many folks change it to `Ctrl-a`.
+That is an awkward combination to type with one hand, hence many folk change it to `Ctrl-a`.
 In my case I find `Ctrl-w` even nicer to type with just my left hand.

 In *~/.tmux.conf:*